Sidebar navigation

 Training to become a teacher but have gaps in your subject knowledge?
 Boost your confidence and build your understanding with our Subject Knowledge Enhancement (SKE) courses.

 The course can be taken before or during a teacher training programme.
-Choose from blended learning or fully online to suit your schedule.
+Our courses are flexible to suit your schedule.

 Course details